 DATA PROTECTION POLICY

-The General Data Protection Regulation (EU) 2016/679 (GDPR) and the Data Protection Act (Cap 586) regulate the processing of personal data whether held electronically or in manual form.
-The Responsible Gaming Foundation is set to fully comply with the Data Protection Principles as set out in The Data Protection Act.
+The General Data Protection Regulation (EU) 2016/679 (GDPR) and the Data Protection Act (Cap 586) regulate the processing of personal data, whether held electronically or in manual form.
+The Responsible Gaming Foundation is set to comply with the Data Protection Principles in The Data Protection Act.

 Purposes for collecting data

 The Foundation collects and processes information to carry out its aims and purposes in accordance with present legislation and its obligations.